 Place the beef brisket on a cutting board and let it rest for an hour before slicing.
 Slices should be pencil-width thick.

-Allowing brisket to rest lets juice redistribute throughout the meat.
+Allowing the beef to rest gives the juices time to redistribute throughout the meat.
 If sliced right off the grill, the meat would lose moisture.

 You want to slice against the grain.
 The grain of any meat is the alignment of the muscle fibers.
 When you cut with the grain, the muscle fibers remain somewhat intact and result in meat that is tough and difficult to chew.
 When you cut against the grain, you break up the muscle fibers evenly so that the meat becomes much more tender and easy to chew.